nblxa/cert-manager-webhook-google-domains/README.md

 ```

 # Credits
+This is a fork of [dmahmalat/cert-manager-webhook-google-domains](https://github.com/dmahmalat/cert-manager-webhook-google-domains).
-This is based on the project [deyaeddin/cert-manager-webhook-hetzner](https://github.com/deyaeddin/cert-manager-webhook-hetzner) and [cert-manager/webhook-example](https://github.com/cert-manager/webhook-example)
+Originally based on the project [deyaeddin/cert-manager-webhook-hetzner](https://github.com/deyaeddin/cert-manager-webhook-hetzner) and [cert-manager/webhook-example](https://github.com/cert-manager/webhook-example)

 Please feel free to fork/optimize/make an official version of this for release to https://artifacthub.io/.